ausboss/PygDiscordBot/README.md

 # Discord Tavern Style Pygmalion Chatbot WIP
-Originally this github was going to be just a starter project for people to use to make their own python based chatbots but now I'm just going to use it for a discord bot.
+Originally this github repo was going to be just a starter project for people to use to make their own python based chatbots but now I'm just going to use it for a discord bot.

 Change the variables in the sample.env file with your info and save it as .env